lupyuen/lupyuen.github.io/src/lvgl.md

 2302360a: fea42623 sw    a0,-20(s0)
 ```

-`23023606` points to the line of code that caught the Null Pointer.
+We discover that `23023606` points to the line of code that caught the Null Pointer.

-So Zig really helps us to write safer programs.
+Hence Zig is super helpful for writing __safer programs__.

 _What if we omit "`.?`" and do this?_